 Cyber attacks, sabotage, geomagnetic super-storms (coronal mass ejections (CME) from the sun, and electromagnetic pulse (EMP) from the high-altitude detonation of a nuclear weapon pose severe threats to our electric power grid.
 The Congressional EMP Commission warned that up to 9 of 10 Americans could die from starvation and societal collapse from a nationwide blackout lasting one year.
-We are spearheading initiatives to bring awareness and safeguard Alabama power grids from these threats. [ Learn More at Our Dedicated Website ]
+We are spearheading initiatives to bring awareness and safeguard Alabama power grids from these threats. [ Learn More ]

 After the success of ISDC 1993 here in Huntsville, HAL5 began its biggest project ever in 1994, Project HALO (for "High-Altitude Lift-Off").
 The goals of the project are no less than to provide cheap access to space for small clubs and student groups.
 We selected a hybrid propulsion system.
 Hybrid rockets operates by burning solid with liquid oxidizer.
 They can be throttled, and shut off and restarted in flight. [ Learn More ]

 Joint project between HAL5 and Huntsville's Challenger Elementary School to commemorate the 30th anniversary of the Space Shuttle Challenger (STS-51-L) accident. [ Learn More ]